 These problems were anecdotal, Apple agreed to investigate, and neither turned out to be widespread problems.
 Therefore they haven’t been factored into the overall score.

 Warranty information and customer service

 The iPhone 7 comes with a one-year limited warranty that covers manufacturing defects.
 You cannot return an iPhone if the battery goes bad slowly, or its outer coating gets worn or scratched due to use, and sadly, water damage is not yet covered either.
 You can read the full warranty here.

 AppleCare+ will extend the standard warranty to two years for $100, and cover you if you break the phone by dropping it, at least partially.
 Instead of $100+ for a new screen, AppleCare+ users only pay $30.
 Other damage is $100.

-Outside of its programs, Apple’s customer service, especially in its many stores, is better than any other phone maker’s.
-Its service agents are usually very up front and helpful.
+Outside of its programs, Apple’s customer service, especially in its many stores, is better than service offered by other phone makers.
+Its agents are usually very helpful.
 If you don’t live near an Apple Store, the company also offers live chats on its website.